20 reasons you need a new bike

 There’s a friend of the Mountain Bike Action wrecking crew that we reluctantly invite on our rides.
 He’s tremendously talented, riding wheelies down sections of trail that inspire fear in the hearts of others.
 He’s also fun to be around, on or off the bike.
 The problem?
 He rides this hard on a 15-year-old hardtail that’s never seen any maintenance.

 Rides with him have been cut short by everything from broken chains, bent handlebars, sheared derailleurs and taco-ed wheels to cracked frames.
 We’re all for getting the usable life out of our components, but riding blown- out parts simply isn’t fun.
 Mountain biking is a gear-intensive sport.
 If you’ve neglected your equipment long enough, it might be easier to start fresh.
 Here are 20 situations where a new bike might make sense.

-now more apt to be used for grocery-store runs than slaying trails.
+time, is now more apt to be used for grocery-store runs than slaying trails.

 The bike shop has a nickname for your bike, such as “The Nightmare”:

 We actually had a bike with this nick- name.
 It’s been retired.
 If there’s so much wrong with your ride that the shop mechanics run when they see you walk in the door, it’s time for an upgrade.